Reassurance for Massage Therapists

 I don’t know what to do!
 I’ve read everything you have written about massage therapy.
 I didn’t want to accept any of it at first, but I couldn’t actually argue with much of it.
 Now I’m questioning everything, feeling embarrassed by my profession, and wondering what the point is.
 How can I even continue selling massage therapy in good conscience?

 I need to do some work to protect those massage therapists from that feeling, if I possibly can.
-Because I didn’t get into this business to crush spirits.
+Because I didn’t get into this business to crush spirits!
 Especially the spirits of the more admirable therapists who can acknowledge the problems.

 Please do not despair, rational/ethical massage therapists!

-- Finally, for instance and most notably, I believe that the gripes about trigger point therapy may not be the best work of the skeptical community.
+- Gripes about trigger point therapy may not be the best work of the skeptical community.
 Yes, trigger point therapy is indeed scientifically half-baked and badly over-hyped, but that doesn’t mean it’s completely useless or anywhere near as scientifically bankrupt as homeopathy, reiki, or chiropractic adjustment of babies.
 In my opinion, the topic remains genuinely interesting, the controversy is legitimate and worthwhile, and trigger point therapy can be ethically delivered as a conservative experimental therapy.
 This is a substantial saving grace for the profession.
 At least for now.

-- Good health care is a process that is greater than the sum of its parts, rather than just a “service” or “product.”2 This can easily get eclipsed in massage therapy because it is so strongly defined by the very specific act of touch and pressing that people are primarily paying for.
-Chiropractic is similarly constrained by spinal manipulation, and physical therapists are to some extent still defined by the provision of electrotherapies and “advanced” exercise prescription.
+- Good health care is a process that is greater than the sum of its parts, rather than just a “service” or “product.”5 This can easily get eclipsed in massage therapy because it is so strongly defined by the very specific act of touch and pressing that people are primarily paying for.
+Chiropractic is similarly constrained by spinal manipulation, and physical therapists are to some extent still disappointingly defined by the provision of electrotherapies and “advanced” exercise prescription.
 But none of these professions should restrict themselves to just selling their band-aids.
 There is a bottomless pit of opportunity to make massage just one part of a process that is greater than the sum of it parts.
 Which basically means being an expert coach/consultant to your patients.
 That said, the service/product of massage is intrinsically valuable — an advantage almost unique to massage.

 Coping with a love/hate relationship